iambrainstorming/opinionated_observer/src/justice/upholding-justice.md

 Women need to be caregivers and remain at home, doing unpaid work for their husbands and families, and there is nothing wrong with it according to her.

-<iframe width="1275" height="712" src="https://www.youtube.com/embed/R_aGNDr5Qp8" title="Justice  Swarana Kanta Sharma, Judge of the Delhi High Court talks about Women&#39;s Empowerment." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/R_aGNDr5Qp8?si=RT9Bk-77LtCaiPHO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>